 For the most part, any piece of paper that has on it the signature of the president and secretary of the corporation, and that is countersigned by a licensed agent of that company, is binding.
 It is customary for surety agreements to be signed manually by persons authorized to sign bonds under Powers of Attorney.

 There is no particular form required for a contract.
 Many standard forms have utilized that detail the necessary obligations of the parties in different situations that can be completed by introducing transaction-specific information, such as dates, names, and locations.
 Other written instruments, such as letters and memoranda of agreement can be binding.
 These instruments are important considerations that influence underwriters when writing bonds.

 When contracts are completed and fulfilled, there is a “discharge by performance.”

 This means that contracts may be discharged in a variety of ways:

-- By termination of agreement
+- By the termination of the agreement

 - Performance becomes impossible